PrincipleConsulting/principle_utils/README.md

 This package provides a set of helpful utilities to streamline Flutter development for Principle projects.
 It includes:

-* **Custom Colors:** A set of color definitions widely used at Principle, ensuring brand consistency across projects.
-* **Extensions:** Dart extension functions for various classes, simplifying common operations and improving code readability.
+- **Extensions:** Dart extension functions that simplify common operations and improve code readability.
+    - Screen Utilities
+    - Base Dimensions
-* **Sizing:** Utilities for managing dimensions and spacing in your layouts, promoting a unified visual style.
+- **Sizing:** Utilities for managing dimensions and spacing in layouts, promoting a unified visual style.
+- **Custom Colors:** A set of predefined colors ensuring brand consistency across projects.
-* **Types:** Common type definitions and aliases, enhancing code clarity and maintainability.
+- **Types:** Common type definitions and aliases, enhancing code clarity and maintainability.
+- **Platform Device Detection:** A set of helpers to identify the current platform.

 ## Installation